 There is a Meet the Faculty Colloquium held weekly, usually in the spring quarter.
 Students can also get a good idea of faculty interests by going to research seminars.

-Students are urged to approach one of the graduate chairs (currently Amie Wilkinson and Madhav Nori) if they have concerns about academic progress, health and emotional problems, or any other related issues.
+Students are urged to approach the graduate chair (currently Marianna Csörnyei) if they have concerns about academic progress, health and emotional problems, or any other related issues.

 Annual Report Form